 Additional Mortgage Loans.
 A mortgage loan in the pool may be secured by a mortgaged property that already secures another mortgage loan, or an additional mortgage loan secured by the mortgaged property may be made in the future.
 The mortgage loan documents for each mortgage loan in the pool provide that all mortgage loans secured by a mortgaged property are cross-defaulted with each other.
-As a result, a default under an existing or future mortgage loan secured by the mortgaged property securing the mortgage loan in the pool will trigger a default under the mortgage loan.
-See "-Cross-Default and Cross-Collateralization Provisions" for additional information about cross-defaults and "THE MORTGAGE LOANS-General Characteristics of the Mortgage Loans-Existing and Future Supplemental Mortgage Loans" for additional information.
+As a result, a default under an existing or future mortgage loan secured by the mortgage loan.
+See "-Cross-Default and Cross-Collateralization Provisions" for additional information about cross-defaults and "THE MORTGAGE LOANS-General Characteristics of the Mortgage Loans" for additional information.